Ottokar Brzoza: Armament

 The vehicle is also equipped in Fonet internal and external digital communication systems supplied by Radmor as standard.
 The whole, like most other systems, can be connected to the integrated command and fire control system ZZKO Topaz.

 Delivery

-Operational readiness of the first battery fire module is expected no later than 2025.
 In the first instance, the first tank destroyers are to be delivered to the 14th Anti-Tank Artillery Regiment named after Marshal Józef Piłsudski.